elotroalex/chiens/_texts/translation.md

 - I was a slave for 50 years
 - and I cut the cane, and I waxed the shoes, and
 - the smallest child, the master's kid,
-- dragged this old slave around, chained to obedience
+- led this gray-haired slave, bound to obedience
 - and respect;
 - and I tell you,
-- that which lights the old night of my skull,
+- that which illuminates the old night of my skull,
-- is certainly not the image of ambition, no,
+- they are not the images of ambition, no,
 - but the laughter of fire, the laughter of flowers and rivers
 - your image
 - more violent than a heart, more brutal than a thoroughbred